 Even though most of the techniques in Krav Maga are similar there is always room for improvement and that is the point of learning this martial arts technique in the first place – to surprise your opponent with radical and efficient fighting style.

 Start with the Body’s Anatomy and Range of Motion (ROM)

 If you want to get ahead of your enemy, then you’ve got to anticipate their attacks before they have the chance to execute them.
 How to do this?

-I’ve just watched the semi-biopic of Bruce Lee in that new film about him Birth of the Dragon and during the final fight scene, both he and Master Wong Jack Man used some kind of intuitive-precognition thing that they could visualize each other’s movements in milliseconds and immediately develop their counter-attack.
+I’ve just watched the semi-biopic of Bruce Lee in that film about him Birth of the Dragon and during the final fight scene, both he and Master Wong Jack-man used some kind of intuitive-precognition thing that they could visualize each other’s movements in milliseconds and immediately develop their counter-attack.

 To be honest this is NOT that.
 No, this is practical as even I haven’t reached that level of enlightenment yet, so we will only deal with what we can perceive with our five senses.

 In human anatomy and biology, there is this thing called “range of motion” (ROM) where each of the human body’s limbs (i.e. arms and legs) has been studied and documented to have their maximum range of motion.

 This also includes the ability of the elbow, hand, knee and ankle joints to bend and extend to a certain level of movement.
 Based on this study you can know the approximated number of ways your opponent can attack you and vice versa.